abdoukolley/abdoukolley/README.md

 ## Junior Software Engineer | Junior DevOps Engineer

 Welcome to my GitHub page!
 I am a software engineer with a diverse skill set, specializing in front-end development with programs such as React (JavaScript), HTML and CSS.
-JavaScript is my strongest asset due to its ability to contribute massively in font-end and back-end development.
-Additionally, I have picked up skills in DevOps through an intensive bootcamp where I gained skills in Docker, Terraform, Kubernetes and implementing Azure.
+Furthermore, I have picked up skills in DevOps through an intensive bootcamp where I gained skills in Docker, Terraform, Kubernetes and implementing Azure.

 After various courses, bootcamps and watching hours of content on the coding university YouTube, I am ready to start my journey in the software engineering world! 😁